tanjamie/data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/markdown_notes/2_Intro_to_terra_concepts_n_GCP_prereq.md

         - For IAM itself: Search "Identity and Access Management (IAM) API" and click "Enable"
         - For IAM Credentials: Search "IAM Service Account Credentials API" and click "Enable"
 3. Terraform configuration
-    - Files required in the same directory level:
+    - Create a `terraform` directory and make fles required in the same directory level:
         - `.terraform-version` to indicate version of terraform installed and set to use by default
         - `main.tf` to specify and configure provider so terraform can tap on it
         - `variables.tf` declares variables and are generally parsed at runtime